 Phase 1 (2013–18) commenced with six Clinical Research Sites (CRSs) in Western and Southern India that were partnered with five U.S. academic institutions.
 P.D.
 Hinduja Hospital and Medical Research Centre was subsequently added as the seventh Indian site.
 Initially, each site had its own “Parent Protocol” with distinct research topics.
 In 2017, RePORT India launched the “Common Protocol” with standardized data elements and harmonized procedures for enrollment.
 Under the Parent and Common Protocols, CRSs established prospective observational cohorts of participants from whom specimens were collected:

 Cohort A: Participants who have active TB disease.
 Studies involving this cohort of patients focus on TB diagnosis and treatment outcomes.

 Cohort B: Participants who are household contacts (HHCs) of an active case of TB.
-Studies involving this cohort of patients focus on risk of infection risk and progression to TB disease after exposure.
+Studies involving this cohort of patients focus on the risk of infection risk and progression to TB disease after exposure.